megaminding/PortfolioWebsiteByMeganTieu/content/featured/GlobalGreen/index.md

   - React
 ---

-I partnered with Global Green to create an educational web app with quizzes, courses, and challenges to promote education for a more sustainable tomorrow.
+I worked with Global Green, a local nonprofit, to create an educational web app with quizzes, courses, and challenges to promote education for a more sustainable tomorrow.
 I developed a Challenges page featuring dynamic UI elements to track user progress visually.

 <!-- Leveraged CSS, React Native, Firebase, and react-native-maps for seamless integration -->
 <!-- -Developed  functionality for the addition of user-submitted location pins, accompanied by a bottom sheet modal where users can input various details about the location to enhance the collaborative aspect of the Snap Maps -->